cynthia7125/react-components/Readme.md

 # Dockerization

+1. Install docker and make sure it runs ( [here are the steps](https://docs.docker.com/engine/install/))

-1. Created the docker file for a start:
+2. Created the docker file for a start:

    ```
    FROM node:18.18.0